 Prevent Network Outages with a Holistic View of Your Network

-A network monitoring and mapping tool can give you the full picture of your network that you’ll need especially as your school embraces EdTech.
+A network monitoring tool can give you the full picture of your network that you’ll need especially as your school embraces EdTech.
 From tablets, smartboards, laptops, and more educational aids, you’ll want to be able to view everything in one spot to track status and bandwidth.
-And don’t forget that your network goes beyond your network—a great network mapping tool will be able to monitor anything with an IP address, from security cameras to door locks.
+And don’t forget that your network goes beyond your network—a great network mapping tool will be able to monitor everything on campus, from security cameras to door locks.

 It’s also important to consider live mapping.
 If your map doesn’t equip you with live performance metrics and actionable data that updates in real time, it’s just a static inventory of devices.
 You want a tool that reflects the status of all your network technology in real time.
 A live network mapping tool can help you understand what “normal” looks like for your school so you can keep your network management consistent and reliable.

 The main goal of EdTech is to facilitate interactive and engaging learning experiences for students.
 But if your network bandwidth can’t keep up, it can greatly hinder learning and lead to frustration.
 With so many devices, especially in schools with a 1:1 computer-to-student ratio policy, you need to make sure the flow of your bandwidth stays consistent, so everyone can keep learning.
 Bandwidth monitoring is a way for the IT team at your school to determine actual bandwidth availability on your systems.

 Get a better understanding of usage, traffic flow, bandwidth hogs, and network strains across your school’s IT environment.
 When you can keep an eye on anything that could affect your bandwidth, from internet browsing to downloading to streaming, you can better ensure network availability.